 Take the train, if you are going to Copenhagen Central Station.

-Take the Metro, if you are getting off at Christianshavn, Kgs.
+Take the Metro (up the stairs), if you are getting off at Christianshavn, Kgs.
 Nytorv or Nørreport.

 You could come prepared by downloading the ticket application.
 Alternatively just get the tickets on you right side just before the stairs to the Metro.

 As long as you are staying in Copenhagen K (central, but touristy), Vesterbro (hip), Inner Nørrebro (diverse) or Inner Frederiksberg (families) you can get anywhere riding a bike in 25 minutes.